 What’s a Cenote?

-Cenotes are freshwater ponds which result from the collapse of limestone bedrock exposing groundwater underneath.
-The word “cenote” comes from the Mayan “ts'onot” which means “cave with water.”
+Cenotes are freshwater ponds that are created from the collapse of limestone bedrock exposing groundwater underneath.
+The word cenote comes from the Mayan “ts’onot” which means “cave with water.”
 Cenotes were sometimes used by the ancient Maya for sacrificial offerings.

 Where to Find Cenotes

 Cenotes are all over the Yucatán Peninsula of Mexico.
-In fact, there’s around 6000 cenotes in the area!
+In fact, there are around 6000 cenotes in the area!